 - The Greatest Show Unearthed

 - It Was A Dark And Stormy Night...

 - Amusement Park of Doom / Circus of Fear: The Greatest Show Unearthed

 - Bound and Gagged: The band has a song named precisely that, about a kidnapped daughter.

-- There's also E is for Erik who was buried alive in "A Gorey Demise".
+- "A Gorey Demise", E is for Erik who was buried alive.

 - Creepy Circus Music: "The Greatest Show Unearthed"

 - Eldritch Abomination: "Fodder For the Elder Gods